xamarin/xamarin-forms-samples/GetStarted/Tutorials/LocalDatabaseTutorial/README.md

 ---
-name: Local Database Tutorial
+name: Xamarin.Forms - Local Database Tutorial
 description: This sample demonstrates how to use the SQLite.NET NuGet package to incorporate local database operations into a Xamarin.Forms application.
-topic: sample
+page_type: sample
 languages:
 - csharp
 products: